 Sat-nav, stereo and infotainment

-The range-topping Compass Limited gets the best infotainment system, with an 8.4-inch touchscreen that works with Apple CarPlay and Android Auto.
+The infotainment system includes an 8.4-inch touchscreen that works with Apple CarPlay and Android Auto.
 We think it’s easier to use than the Nissan Qashqai’s system, but no better than a Peugeot 3008’s set-up – both can be fiddly to use as there are few buttons to help you skip menus.